This information applies to Scotland only. In England and Wales, the equivalent enforcement agents to sheriff officers are called bailiffs.

 When enforcing debts the sheriff officer will only give you advance notice of what they are doing if they are using a power called exceptional attachment.

-For more about attachment and other forms of authority for enforcing payment of a debt, see Action the creditor can take.
+For more about attachment and other forms of authority for enforcing payment of a debt, see Can my house and possessions be sold to pay my debts.

 Can a sheriff officer enforce a court order in the middle of the night